Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Reduces physical and mental fatigue

-Darbinyan et al. 2000 RCT (n=56): significant reduction in fatigue and improved mental performance; Shevtsov et al. 2003 RCT (n=161): pronounced anti-fatigue effect in military cadets
+Darbinyan et al. 2000 RCT (n=56, SHR-5 extract 170mg): significant improvements in Total Fatigue Index, associative thinking, short-term memory, and audio-visual perception in physicians undergoing night-duty sleep deprivation; Shevtsov et al. 2003 RCT (n=161): pronounced anti-fatigue effect in military cadets with significant improvements in associative thinking, short-term memory, and calculation speed

 Improves cognitive performance under stress